cephalopoda8/cephalopoda8/README.md

-- 👋 Hi, I’m @cephalopoda8
+- 👋 Hi, I’m Matias
 - 👀 I’m interested in bioinformatics
 - 🌱 I’m currently learning advanced python
-- 💞️ I’m looking to collaborate on any (not to useful) cs projects so i can get practice
+- 💞️ I’m looking to collaborate on any  cs projects so i can get practice.
-- 📫 How to reach me cephalopoda.octavius@gmail.com
+- 📫 How to reach me gorismathias@gmail.com

 <!---
 cephalopoda8/cephalopoda8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.